Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 >*One or more of the columns specified in the groupby clause of this query are not recommended.*

 ### **❌ [BLOCKED] DO NOT** use `countdistinct` aggregation.
 <a name="odata_query_with_countdistinct_not_supported"></a>
+Although valid according to OData specification, `countdistinct` is not supported by the Analytics Service.
+There are plans to add support in the future.
+Until it is available, if you send a query that uses this aggregation method, you will get the following error message.

+>*Queries which apply a count distinct with an aggregation are not supported.*

 ### **❌ AVOID** aggregations that can result in arithmetic overflow.